Increased metallicity of Carbon nanotubes because of incorporation of extended Stone-Wales' defects: an ab-initio real space approach: Results and Discussions

 \section{Results and Discussions}

-This section is divided in two parts: in the first we present a discussion on how the calculated values of Hamiltonian parameters $\varepsilon$ and $t$ obtained by the tight binding linear muffin tin orbitals method(TB-LMTO/NMTO) reproduce results in case of nanotubes with defects.
+This section is divided into two parts: the first presents a discussion on how the calculated values of the Hamiltonian parameters $\varepsilon$ and $t$ obtained from TB-LMTO/NMTO reproduce results in the case of nanotubes with and without defects.
 In the second we present a comparative discussion between the LDOS for zigzag type and armchair type nanotubes with S-W defects.

 In earlier works the energy was usually expressed in terms of $(E-\epsilon)/E_b$ where $E_b=2Zt$ is the bandwidth and $Z$ is the number of nearest neighbours of each atom.
 So, they chose $\epsilon=0$ and $t=1$.
-However when defects are introduced $\alpha_n$ varies with $n$ and this shift of the origin to a constant value of $\epsilon$ is not possible any more.
-But the scaling of energy by the bandwidth($2Zt$) still remains valid.
-Also in such cases the symmetry of the DOS is lost because the odd moments of LDOS are functions of $\{\alpha_n\}$ \cite{vol35}.
-In our study, the Hamiltonian parameters $\epsilon$ and $t$ are obtained from an initial TB-LMTO followed by a massive down-folding to obtain their effective $p_z$ parts\cite{am1}.
+However, when defects are introduced $\alpha_n$ varies with $n$ and this shift of the origin to a constant value of $\epsilon$ is not possible any more.
+However the scaling of energy by the bandwidth ($2Zt$) still remains valid.
+Also in such cases, the symmetry of the DOS is lost because the odd moments of LDOS are functions of $\{\alpha_n\}$ \cite{vol35}.
+In our study, the Hamiltonian parameters $\epsilon$ and $t$ are obtained from an initial TB-LMTO followed by a massive down-folding to obtain their effective $p_z$ parts \cite{am1}.

 Fig.\ref{gdos}(a) gives the DOS of pristine graphene sheet with hopping parameter $t=-2.544$ and the potential energy term $\epsilon=0$ (not the calculated value).
-This is symmetric about the minima ,i.e, $E=0$ and the maxima are at $E= \pm t$.
+This is symmetric about the minima, i.e., $E=0$ and the maxima are at $E= \pm t$.
 This DOS is similar to those calculated by other methods earlier.
-Only difference is that we found the peaks at $E=\pm 2.544 $ and in those papers they are at $E =\pm 1$ as, in most of the papers the values that they put are $\epsilon= 0$ and $t=1$.
-Now, putting the calculated value of $\epsilon=-0.291$ we find Fig \ref{gdos}(b).
+The only difference is that we found the peaks at $E=\pm 2.544 $ and in those papers, they are at $E =\pm 1$ as, in most of the papers the values that they put are $\epsilon= 0$ and $t=1$.
+Now, putting the calculated value of $\epsilon=-0.291$ we find Fig.\ref{gdos}(b).
 As expected, the entire graph shifts towards left by an amount $E= 0.291 $ and is symmetric about $E=-0.291$.